 Compression specimen holder for impedance tube

-The specimen holder can be adjusted in length nearly continuously and allows the defined compression of cylindrical specimens and fills to measure the sound absorption coefficient, characteristic absorber values, transmission loss and the airflow resistance.
+The specimen holder can be adjusted nearly continuously and allows the defined compression of cylindrical specimens and fills to measure the sound absorption coefficient, characteristic absorber values, transmission loss and the airflow resistance.
 Also, thin fabrics as well as multi-layer systems can be installed with control.

 - Type I (Standard)